-Here you will find information about applying for sewer conversions and sewer junctions and also reporting lost ones.
+Here you will find information about sewer conversions and sewer junctions, including the application process and reporting lost junctions.

 Converting from septic to sewer?

-You should engage a licensed plumber to connect your property to our wastewater system.
-Before converting from a septic tank to a wastewater connection, contact your local government's environmental health officer, who will advise if you need to decommission your old septic tank and the associated requirements.
+To connect your property to our wastewater system you need to engage a licensed plumber.
+You will also need to contact your local government's environmental health section before converting from a septic tank to a wastewater connection.
+They will advise if you need to decommission your old septic tank and the associated requirements.

-Plumbers wanting to connect to Water Corporation's wastewater system must also submit the necessary documentation to the Plumbers Licensing Board prior to carrying out the work.
+Plumbers wanting to connect to our wastewater system must also submit the necessary documentation to the Plumbers Licensing Board prior to carrying out the work.

-Upon completion of the plumbing work, your plumber will be required to submit a 'Plumbing diagram' to the Building Commission.
+On completion of the work, your plumber will be required to submit a 'Plumbing diagram' to the Building Commission.

 How much will it cost?